 The Gulf Shores and Orange Beach area of Alabama boasts something for every foodie, adventure lover, outdoor enthusiast, or beach lover you know.
-Basically Gulf Shores Alabama Attractions have you covered, as I found out recently when I visited this beautiful area of the southern state.
+Basically there are endless fun things to do in Gulf Shores Alabama as I found out recently when I visited this beautiful area of the southern state.

 Gulf Shores is very family friendly and would be perfect for solo travel, girlfriend’s getaways, family or extended multi-generational travel opportunities.
 Desirable camp sites are also plentiful in the Gulf Shores and Orange Beach area.
 There’s so much activity and Gulf Shores Alabama outdoor fun can’t be beat.

 Where on Earth is Gulf Shores?